prusrafal/Advanced-Cognitive-Modelling-Portfolio/README.md

-# Matching_Pennies_Game_Model
+# Advanced-Cognitive-Modelling-Portfolio

-The repository hosts the code for the first portfolio assignment of the Advanced Cognitive Modeling course, part of the Cognitive Science MSc program.
+The repository hosts the code for the portfolio of the Advanced Cognitive Modeling course, part of the Cognitive Science MSc program.